SiFTW/PepperScience/content/event/LaurenBenSCRC/index.md

 ![](Lauren.png)

 Alongside clinical and research talks, there were three outstanding presentations from patients entitled ‘The patient voice’.
-These included very moving presentations from our collaborators the artist Markus Taylor and Dr Emma Taylor-Gallardo (see below).
+These included very moving presentations from our collaborators the artist Markus Taylor and Dr Emma Taylor-Gallardo.
 We were delighted that Lauren won the best poster presentation alongside Ben Green, who is also a Blood Cancer Research PhD student working with our collaborator Dr John Jones.

 ![](SCRC.png)